 16E.03 Administration of state information and communications systems.

-(4) maintain a library of systems and programs developed by the state and its political subdivisions for use by agencies of government.
+(4) maintain a library of systems and programs developed by the state and its political subdivisions for use by agencies of government;

 Subd.
 4. Evaluation procedure.
-The commissioner shall establish and, as necessary, update and modify procedures to evaluate information and communications projects proposed by state agencies.
+The chief information officer shall establish and, as necessary, update and modify procedures to evaluate information and communications projects proposed by state agencies.
 The evaluation procedure must assess the necessity, design and plan for development, ability to meet user requirements, feasibility, and flexibility of the proposed data processing device or system, its relationship to other state data processing devices or systems, and its costs and benefits when considered by itself and when compared with other options.

 Subd.
 6. System development methods.
-The commissioner shall establish and, as necessary, update and modify methods for developing information and communications systems appropriate to the specific needs of individual state agencies.
+The chief information officer shall establish and, as necessary, update and modify methods for developing information and communications systems appropriate to the specific needs of individual state agencies.
 The development methods shall be used to define the design, programming, and implementation of systems.
 The development methods must also enable and require a data processing system to be defined in terms of its computer programs, input requirements, output formats, administrative procedures, and processing frequencies.

 Official Publication of the State of Minnesota